MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/online-management-api/get-started-online-management-api.md

 search.audienceType:
   - developer
 search.app:
-  - D365CE
+  - PowerApps
 ---
 # Get started with Online Management API

-This topic provides basic information to help you get started with the Online Admin API for Customer Engagement.
+This topic provides basic information to help you get started with the Online Admin API for Common Data Service.

 ## Office 365 Admin roles